microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Puppet/README.md

 >**Note:** You can see the complete `init.pp` file [here](final/init.pp).

-# Congratulations!
-You've now completed this lab.
-Remember to delete the resource group you created when you are done in the Azure Portal so that you are not charged for the resources.
+In this lab, you learned how to create the Puppet infrastructure and deploy the Parts Unlimited MRP app to the nodes while managing configuration drift.